sahkaman/opintojaksokuvaus-jamk/TTTW0230 Tietoverkkojen palvelunlaadun toteutus.md

 Hylätty 0: Ei hallitse aihealuetta

-The course is evaluated by written reports based on the group assignments.
-Peer- & Self-evaluation is given by students based on the performance within the group.
+The course is evaluated based on written reports on the group assignments.
+Peer & Self-evaluation is given by students based on the performance within the group.

 Excellent 5:
 The student shows in the group assignment that he or she knows and can implement Quality of Service in data networks exceptionally.